tewald/rgbpi-addons/README.md

 # RGBPi-Extra

+**RGBpi-Extra**

-RGBpi-Extra is a UI that allows you to apply a **collection of unofficial scripts for [RGBPiOS](https://www.rgb-pi.com/#os)** allowing you to quickly and easily **install emulators, ports and libretrocores** that haven't been included in RGBPi for one reason or another.
-These scripts can be considered experimental at best.
-The idea to create this repo came from [RetroPie-Extra](https://github.com/Exarkuniv/RetroPie-Extra) and is a combination of work across multiple parties in the RGBPi community
+RGBpi-Extra is a UI that allows you to apply a collection of unofficial scripts for [RGBPiOS](https://www.rgb-pi.com/#os), enabling you to quickly and easily install emulators, ports, and libretrocores that haven't been included in RGBPi for various reasons.
+Additionally, it provides the capability to enable RetroArch features that are disabled by default.
+These scripts are experimental in nature and may not be fully stable.
+The concept for creating this repository was inspired by [RetroPie-Extra](https://github.com/Exarkuniv/RetroPie-Extra) and represents a collaborative effort across multiple parties within the RGBPi community.

 **THIS WILL ONLY WORK ON THE LATEST OS4 V27**

 I have found new scripts made by other people and added them to this Repo.
 I dont take credit for any of them, other then the ones I made.
 RGBPi OS uses a custom kernel driver and custom compiled version of retroarch.
 Pre-Compiled Cores from libretro, Retropie, batocera, lakka will not work (mostly).
 I have found that compiling cores on the RGBpi OS itself works best, but can still take some adjustments in the cmake flags.

-Notes:
+**Notes**

-RGBPi OS runs on Bullseye
+- RGBPi OS runs on Bullseye
-It does not have xorg out of the box so any emulators that require it wont work applications that you egl/kms can work, but may be limited to 240p
+- It does not have xorg out of the box so any emulators that require it wont work
+- applications that you egl/kms can work, but may be limited to 240p